Top 100 Things to Do in Santa Cruz!

 Shopping.
 This is one of the hardest things to write about, or list.
 Throughout Bolivia, most stores are privately owned “mom and pop outfits” as they say in the U.S..
 There are very few large malls where you find tons of stores all in one place.
 So listing shopping venues can be difficult because it all depends on what you want.
 Usually a shopping trip means driving to 5 different places for the 5 different things on your list.
 However, I am slowly listing some places on my shopping page.

 You can also see a list of markets in Santa Cruz and a list of grocery stores in Santa Cruz.
 If you’re looking for souvenir shops, stay within a 6-block radius of the central plaza.
-If you’re looking for malls try the Shopping Bolivar, right on the plaza or the New York Mall, or the shops on Avenida San Martin in Equipetrol.
+If you’re looking for malls try the Shopping Bolivar, right on the plaza, the New York Mall on Banzer and the 3rd ring, the giant Ventura Mall on the 4th ring in Equipetrol, the Las Brizas Mall on the 4th ring (also gigantic), or the shops on Avenida San Martin in Equipetrol.
 If you’re looking for cheap clothing, try Siete Calles 6 blocks from the main plaza.
 This is also where most of the city’s tailors, seamstresses and fabric stores are.
 Take them a picture – any picture – of what you want made and they’ll measure and make it for you lickety-split – and cheap!

 Santa Cruz Sites Santa Cruz Ecotourism Santa Cruz City Tours